Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 2. Nutrition

-A taurine or carnitine deficiency can contribute to the development of DCM.
-This connection has long been known, especially in cats, and increasingly in dogs, especially with certain foods (grain-free or with exotic ingredients).
+A deficiency in taurine or carnitine can contribute to the development of dilated cardiomyopathy (DCM).
+This connection has long been known, especially in cats, and is increasingly being recognized in dogs as well, particularly with certain types of food (grain-free or with exotic ingredients).

 3. Secondary causes